Styyx1/ADT/README.md

 **GOG and other Languages aside from English are not supported due to how Wabbajack works.**.

 Only, Windows 10 and 11 are fully supported with Wabbajack.
-LTSC, special variants, lightened editions or any other modified variant, this includes any variant of linux, **MAY NOT WORK** and I definitely don't bother supporting any of that.
+LTSC, special variants, lightened editions or any other modified variant, this includes any variant of linux, **MAY OR MAY NOT WORK** and I definitely don't bother supporting any of that.

 ***

-If you can run the vanilla game, you can run ADT.
+If you can run the vanilla game, you can run STD.

 **NOTE**: You need to have **.NET V7 & V8** and **Java Runtime Environment** installed to make the full use of this list, chances are that **.NET V9** will work as well, but I don't know.